PaulModaley/battleships/readme.md

 ## 5. Development Cycle

+There were three main stages to developing this game.

+1. **Set up:**

+   This stage involved setting up the game board and generating random coordinates to play battleships on the board.
+During this stage, I also wrote code to enable the user and the computer to guess the opponents position.

+2. **Adding additional features:**

+   During this stage, I added input validation systems and wrote code to allow the user to input their name.
+I also began implementing a scoring system and a turn counting system.

+3. **Debugging and Testing:**

+   Here, I sought solutions for issues in the code including fixing the scoring system so that it would increment correctly.

+   Throughout all stages, I tested my code by running the programme in my local terminal to check the outcome.
+Final tests were carried out using PEP8 Online.

 ## 6. Deployment

+This Battleships game was deployed through Heroku.

 ## 7. End Product

 ## 8. Known Bugs

+There are no known bugs remaining.

 ## 9. Credits

 - The code to generate the board and to enable a guess from the user came from [Guimaion on GitHub](https://gist.github.com/guimaion/9275543).
 - The code to count the number of turns in the game came from [Trinket](https://trinket.io/python/051179b6d3).